samchungy/zod-openapi/README.md

 ### Extend Zod

 This mutates Zod to add an extra `.openapi()` method.
 Call this at the top of your entry point(s).
-You can achieve this in two differernt ways, depending on your preference.
+You can achieve this in two different ways, depending on your preference.

 #### Subpath Import